-People with the Sc (Planner) personality type tend to be easy-going and fairly even-keeled in their temperment.
+People with the Sc (Planner) personality type tend to be easy-going and fairly even-keeled in their temperament.
 They often provide predictability and consistency in their interactions and seek the same thing in return.

 Work cooperatively with others.

-Be humble, unassuming, and reluctant to talk about accomplishments.
+Be humble, unassuming, and reluctant to talk about their accomplishments.

 Accommodate the requests others rather than risk conflict.